EllaBrands/stanDev/Longer-Term-To-Do-List.md

 This is required to take pressure off the interfaces and provide more uniformity.
 We're being held up in basic design w.r.t. how much C++ we want to expose in the form of callbacks and how flat vs. hierarchical to make the commands.

+#### Portable I/O across input and ouptut and interfaces

+<i>Round trip</i>: It's hard to get data out of a set of draws and into the format needed to be used as input.
+This makes it hard to simulate data using Stan and then fit it easily.
+There are tools within RStan (and presumably PyStan) to do this, but nothing that works for CmdStan.

+<i>Portability</i>: There's not a good data format that can be used for our example models that can be read by all interfaces.

+CmdStan:  limited R dump format
+RStan:  anything you can get into memory, including R dump format
+PyStan:  anythnig you can get into memory, but R dump format not implemented

+It'd be nice to have something like protocol buffers or JSON serving as a universal format, with a nice way to translate output data into input data.
+The problem there is that input is a single data set, whereas output is a sequence of draws that needs to be accessible both column-wise and row-wise and needs to stream out by row, ideally without a lot of per-row metadata.

 #### Protocol Buffer Transport Layer

 This is related to command refactoring and will probably live on top of it.